tournepivoine/shinpokered-fr/README.md

 - Battle sprite organization updates and extra backs
 - You will now be given the choice to warp if the rom hack version does not match
 - Female trainer can be activated by compiling with the _FPLAYER tag
+- The position of both switches in Vermilion Gym are now determined at the same time
+- The switches in Vermilion Gym can now be discovered independently from one another
+- Switches in Vermilion Gym will now properly take into acount vertical adjacents

 #Bugfixes: